Create an SPF policy

 This article explains how to create an SPF policy to protect your email traffic.

 You also need access to update DNS entries for your domain.
-If you do not know where your DNS is hosted, see Find your DNS host.
+If you do not know where your DNS lives, see Find your DNS host.

 For more information on prerequisite terminology, see Cloud Office support terminology.

-An SPF policy alone is not enough to protect the integrity of your domain’s email.
-In order to create a secure email verification policy, we recommend the following:
+An SPF policy alone is not enough to protect the integrity of your domain email.
+To create a secure email verification policy, we recommend the following:

-Enter your choice after v=spf1 include:emailsrvr.com, and then save your changes.
+Enter your choice after v=spf1 include:emailsrvr.com and save your changes.

 Save your changes.